learnk8s/learnk8s.io/src/microsAuthentication/content.md

 There is a specific context associated with the token that allows the data store to accept a token from the API service and to reject it from elsewhere.

-This context is used to approve or deny the request.
+This context is used to permit or deny the request.

 TODO: insert new diagram

-You have several options when it comes to implementing this mechanism of authentication:
+You have several options when it comes to implementing this authentication mechanism:

 - **You could use static tokens that don't expire.** In this case, there is no need for running a dedicated authentication server.
 - **You could set up an OAuth server.**